70+ FAQs on Income-tax Returns (ITR) for Assessment Year 2023-24

 The gains or losses arising from trading in F&O are always taxable under the head of ‘Profits and Gains from Business or Profession’.
 Income or loss from F&O shall be deemed as normal business income (non-speculative business) even though delivery is not affected in such transactions.

 As your income from F&O falls under the business head, it is important to calculate your turnover to determine whether you are required to have your accounts audited.
 The turnover computation is crucial because the requirement for a tax audit is based on turnover.
-If your turnover exceeds the specified limit, you must have your accounts audited, and in that case, the due date for filing your ITR will be 31st October.
-However, if your turnover is below the specified limit, the due date to file the ITR will be 31st July.
+If your turnover exceeds the specified limit, you must have your accounts audited.
+In such cases, the due date for filing your ITR will be 31st October.
+However, if your turnover is below the specified limit, the due date to file the ITR will be 15th September [4].

-FAQ 5.
-How to calculate the turnover in the case of F&O?
+FAQ 3.
+How to Calculate the Turnover in the Case of F&O?

-The Income-tax Act does not contain any provision or guidance for the computation of turnover in F&O trading.
-However, the ‘Guidance Note on Tax Audit’ issued by the ICAI prescribes the method of determining turnover, which shall be as under:
+The Income-tax Act does not contain any provision or guidance for computing turnover in F&O trading.
+However, the ‘Guidance Note on Tax Audit’ issued by the ICAI prescribes the method of determining turnover.
+This method for computing turnover is only for the purpose of calculating ‘turnover’ for tax audit purposes.
+The turnover in such types of transactions is to be determined as follows:

-- Premium received on the sale of options is also included in turnover.
-However, where the premium received is included for determining net profit for transactions, the same should not be included separately.
+(b) Premiums received on the sale of options are also included in turnover.
+However, where the premium received is included for determining net profit for transactions, it should not be included separately.

 For example, Mr A enters into the following transaction during the financial year: